 He said the new economic plan would address the issues of the banking system institutional reform, and taxation.
 He explained that the tax authority has lost most of the revenue because of tax exemptions for public and security companies.
 He stressed that there would be no more exemptions and all companies will be taxed.

 Hamdok said that Sudan’s foreign policy is based on specific strategic pillars, and thus his government is seeking in this regard to create strategic relationships with South Sudan as a neighbouring country.
 Also, he stated the relationship between Sudan, Egypt, and Ethiopia would be based on mutual interests.
-He further described Sudan’s relationship with Saudi Arabia and the UAE as a good one.
+He further described Sudan’s relationship with Saudi Arabia and the UAE as good.

 Hamdok added that because of the deposed regime’s foreign policies Sudan has been a pariah in the international community.
 He clarified that despite progress in Sudan’s foreign policy now, there would be no significant change unless Sudan has been removed from the US list of state sponsors of terrorism.

 He explained that their previous request regarding the UN Peace Mission under chapter VI was based on assisting the transitional government to achieve its objective with respect to the issues concerning the peace process and development issues.
-He said the proposed mission would help Sudan in terms of covering the cost of the implementation of the potential peace agreement and addressing the issues of refugees and displaced people.
-He further added that the proposed mission would include the whole country rather than a specific region as before.
-He admitted that the issue of the peace mission requires further explanation for the public so that there will not be misleading information around it.
+The proposed mission would help Sudan in terms of covering the cost of the implementation of the potential peace agreement and addressing the issues of refugees and displaced people.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.